Fortress Vila Vella

 Hohenwerfen Castle is a medieval rock castle overlooking the town of Werfen, Austria.
 It was built in the 11th century by the archbishops of Salzburg and is considered the sister structure to Salzburg's Hohensalzburg Fortress, also built by the archbishop.

 This shot of the Narva River shows Estonia and Russia.
-On the left side is Estonia's Herman Castle from the 13th century; on the right is a castle built in 1492 by Ivan III of Muscovy.
+On the left side is Estonia's Hermann Castle from the 13th century; on the right is a castle built in 1492 by Ivan III of Muscovy.

-Château de Sully-sur-Loire, France
+Château de Sully-sur-Loire

 This fairy-tale-looking castle in the Loire Valley was built at the end of the 14th century.
 Much of its history was destroyed when the Loire Archives caught fire after World War II.